phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 281217
+#Total Number of Tweets: 1007332
-#Number of Trump Tweets: 275095
+#Number of Clinton Tweets: 281552
-#Number of Cruz Tweets: 197663
+#Number of Trump Tweets: 275592
-#Number of Sanders Tweets: 191410
+#Number of Cruz Tweets: 198048
-#Number of Rubio Tweets: 46304
+#Number of Sanders Tweets: 191613
-#Number of Carson Tweets: 14134
+#Number of Rubio Tweets: 46370
-#Total Number of Tweets:
+#Number of Carson Tweets: 14159
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---